AiswaryaShajan/Turtlesim_Coursework/README.md

 ### Design

 The program mainly consists of a listener and a publisher.

-1.**Listener - Captures the Key Presses**:
+1. **Listener - Captures the Key Presses**:
    - The listener runs its own thread in the background to capture keyboard events.
 It is designed to listen and update the publisher about the turtle's speed and direction.

 2. **Publisher Node - Turtle Movement**: